robertorcosta/azure-docs.pt-br/articles/azure-monitor/app/opencensus-python-dependency.md

 ## <a name="dependencies-with-pymysql-integration"></a>Dependências com a integração "pymysql"

-Acompanhe suas dependências do PyMySQL com `pymysql` a integração do OpenCensus.
+Acompanhe suas dependências do PyMySQL com a integração do OpenCensus `pymysql` .

 Baixe e instale `opencensus-ext-pymysql` do [PyPI](https://pypi.org/project/opencensus-ext-pymysql/) e adicione as linhas a seguir ao seu código.